stardust-enterprises/gradle-rust/README.md

 ## Notice

+> [!WARNING]
-This project is currently being rewritten and is not ready for use.
-You can check out the [v3.x branch](https://github.com/stardust-enterprises/gradle-rust/tree/v3.x).
+> This project is currently being rewritten and is not ready for use.
+You can check out the [v3.x branch](https://github.com/stardust-enterprises/gradle-rust/tree/v3).

 ## License